Ken and Judith started the vineyard, winery and cellar door in 1973 and have built it into one of the leading wineries in the Canberra District.

 We look forward to welcoming you at the cellar door.

-The winemakers are Ken Helm AM and daughter Stephanie, who are fourth and fifth generation descendants of German vinedressers from the Rhineland, who established vineyards near Albury and Rutherglen in the 1860s.
+The winemakers are Ken Helm AM and Rory Shingles.
+Ken is a fourth and fifth generation descendant of German vinedressers from the Rhineland, who established vineyards near Albury and Rutherglen in the 1860s.

 A blending of food, wine and politics